Complaints about our service

 Making a complaint

-We are committed to resolving complaints promptly.
-If you are not satisfied with how we have handled your matter, please speak to your case officer about your concerns.
-You can also speak to the officer’s supervisor, if you feel unable to speak directly to the case officer or you have been unable to resolve the matter.
+We are committed to promptly resolving complaints about us and our decisions.
+If you are not satisfied with how we have handled your complaint to us about another agency, please first speak with your case officer about your concerns.
+If you remain dissatisfied, you may need to submit a request for a review of their decision.
+You can also ask to speak to the officer’s supervisor, if you feel unable to speak directly to the case officer or you have been unable to resolve the matter.

 You can make a complaint to us in person, over the phone, by email or by letter if you prefer.
 You can make an appointment to discuss your concerns at a time that suits all parties.